 Planning on flying Southwest airlines?
 It's a smart idea since Southwest Airlines offers some of the cheapest vacation airfares around.
-And you'll never have to feel jealous walking past passengers in the Southwest First Class section because there is none.
+If you are planning on splurging on a pair of bargain first-class tickets and can already picture yourselves being greeted by a smiling flight attendant who guides you to your private pods, where you'll receive a travel kit filled with amenities and then be served a gourmet meal accompanied by a selection of fine wines, forget it.
+You'll never have to feel jealous walking past well-dressed passengers in the Southwest First Class section because there is none.

 What to Know Before Booking a Southwest Flight